Rigomod/JapaneseModelicaConference2020/README.md

 February 28, 2020 Notification of acceptance for papers

-March 13, 2020 Deadline of early registration
+March 13, 2020 End of early registration

 March 28, 2020	Submission of final papers